 Ten Comprehensive Two-Year Colleges Span State.
 In combination with three existing comprehensive community colleges, the transformed MUS colleges will comprise a network of ten comprehensive two-year colleges strategically located from northwest Montana to southeast Montana.
+(Prior to College!NOW, only two of the MUS colleges were comprehensive.)

 Innovative Online Programs, Standardized Dual Enrollment Policies Extend Colleges' Reach.
 College!NOW cocreated the Montana Digital Academy in partnership with the Office of Public Instruction (OPI) to provide statewide credit recovery and original credit opportunities for Montana high school students; online remedial education for high school students not prepared for college coursework; and statewide access to online dual enrollment courses at two-year colleges.
-In Fall 2012, over 300 students have taken or dual enrollment, remedial, and other courses through Montana Digital Academy/College!NOW Online.
-(This represents 30% percent of Montana's dual enrollment for Fall 2012.)
-To facilitate online dual enrollment, College!NOW created statewide dual enrollment guidelines approved by BOR in 2010; established a single, universal admissions and enrollment process across campuses; and significantly reduced tuition for dual enrollment courses in 2012.
+In fall 2012, over 300 students took dual enrollment, remedial, and other courses through Montana Digital Academy/College!NOW Online--fully 30% percent of Montana's dual enrollment for the term.
+To facilitate online dual enrollment, College!NOW created statewide dual enrollment guidelines approved by Board of Regents (BOR) in 2010; established a single, universal admissions and enrollment process across campuses; and significantly reduced tuition for dual enrollment courses in 2012.

 Pathways Smooth Transitions from High School to College and Workforce.
-To encourage high school students' transitions to postsecondary education, College!NOW has worked with the state's Carl D. Perkins career and technical education (CTE) program, Big Sky Pathways, to articulate 350 career and technical education pathways in 155 high schools and all public two-year colleges (and two tribal colleges).
-Partly in recognition of this track record, the Governor has proposed an increase of \$1 million to expand dual enrollment opportunities geared to college preparation and workforce development.
-In addition, College!NOW works closely with the state's TRIO and GEAR UP programs, now consolidated into the same division as College!NOW, to improve postsecondary preparation and success.
+To encourage high school students' transitions to postsecondary education, College!NOW has worked with the state's Carl D. Perkins career and technical education (CTE) program, Big Sky Pathways, to articulate 350 career and technical education pathways in 155 high schools and all public two-year colleges as well as two tribal colleges.
+Partly in recognition of this track record, the Governor and legislature this year approved an increase of \$1 million to expand dual enrollment opportunities geared to college preparation and workforce development.
+State leaders also provided \$1 million to expand workforce development opportunities through the two eastern Montana public community colleges.
+In addition to its work with Big Sky Pathways, College!NOW works closely with the state's TRIO and GEAR UP programs to improve postsecondary preparation and success.

 Collaboration with Tribal Colleges.
-College!NOW has worked in partnership with Montana's seven tribal colleges, inviting their participation in the two-year college network and collaborating on multi-campus projects (such as a large federal grant proposal and Montana's Big Sky Pathways program).
-In addition, College!NOW has established a relationship with the Montana and Wyoming Tribal College Council which had its inaugural meeting in October 2012.
+College!NOW works in partnership with Montana's seven tribal colleges, inviting their participation in the two-year college network and collaborating on multi-campus projects including a large federal grant proposal and Montana's Big Sky Pathways program.
+In addition, we have established a relationship with the Montana and Wyoming Tribal College Council, which held its inaugural meeting in October 2012.